-Nail-Down Installation Steps 1.
-Use a vapor retarder designed for wood subfloors (see "Moisture Barrier Requirements").

-- 2. When nailing, the flooring should be always laid perpendicular to the floor joist. - Allow at least a 1/2" space for expansion around the perimeter of the room and all vertical objects using spacers.
+- 1. Use a moisture barrier designed for wood subfloors (see "Moisture Barrier Requirements"). - 2.
+When nailing, the flooring should be always laid perpendicular to the floor joist. - 3.
+Allow at least a 1/2" space for expansion around the perimeter of the room and all vertical objects using spacers.
 Also see section: "Expansion Space is Required". - 4.
 Dry lay (do not nail) a few rows before installation to confirm your layout plan. - 5.
 Test the air pressure and angle of your pneumatic nailer with a sample plank to check for correct air pressure before installation.
-If you note any surface damage (face dimpling), tongue damage (splitting), etc., adjust the air pressure/angle accordingly.
+If you note any surface damage (face dimpling), tongue damage (splitting), etc., adjust the air pressure/ angle accordingly.
 Test until dimpling no longer occurs. - 6.
 Begin installation next to an outside wall.
 This is the best reference for establishing a straight working line. - 7.
 Hold starter row in place by blind nailing or gluing to avoid unsightly nail marks. - 8.
 Connect short side of second plank together with the mating side of the first plank. - 9.
 Cut last plank and complete row.
 Use the remaining plank to start the second row. - 10.
-Be sure to offset the end joints of consecutive rows by a minimum of six (6) inches for best appearance. - Continue second row by connecting short plank edges first with the long edges.
+Be sure to offset the end joints of consecutive rows by a minimum of six (6) inches for best appearance. - 11.
+Continue second row by connecting short plank edges first with the long edges. - 12.
 After the first two rows are secured, start the next row by nailing directly above the tongue at a 45 degree angle. - 13.
 Carefully monitor nailer pressure to ensure that the nail head enters the tongue only as deeply as required to allow the adjacent plank to fit properly.
-Ensure that the nail head rests cleanly in the "pocket". - Recommended nail schedule is 6-8 inches along the length of each board.
-If installing wide+ 7 1/4" the schedule should be tightened to 4-6 inches. - 15.
-Avoid nailing closer than 2-3 inches from the end of the plank. - 16.
+Ensure that the nail head rests cleanly in the "nail pocket". - 14.
+Recommended nail spacing is 8 to 10 inches along the length of each board. - 15.
+Avoid nailing closer than 4 inches from the end of the plank. - 16.
 As with the other rows, connect the short edges first and use a pull bar to tap the long edges together. - 17.
 Always check your working lines to be sure the floor is still aligned. - 18.
 The last row may require rip cutting the planks to size. - 19.
 The last two rows will need to be secured in the same manner as the first two.